2022 Jeep Compass Trim Levels, Configurations & Comparisons.

-Every trim level of the 2022 Jeep Compass has something unique to offer buyers.
-The Sport is an affordable model, though it still comes equipped with plenty of features.
-It provides great value.
-The Latitude Lux will be the best choice for most consumers.
-It has the most desirable convenience and safety features.
+As you can see, every level of the 2022 Jeep Compass has something unique to offer.
+The Sport, at the base-level, is an affordable choice which still offers a lot of features and great value.
+For most buyers, the Latitude Lux will be the best choice since it has the best convenience and safety features.

-The Latitude Lux is less expensive than the Limited or High Altitude, but still provides what most buyers are looking for.
-There is one exception to this recommendation.
-The Trailhawk will be better for those who plan to go off-road on a regular basis.
-The Trailhawk builds off of the Latitude Lux base.
-It then adds features to increase its off-road prowess.
+The Latitude Lux is cheaper than the Limited or High Altitude, but still has what most drivers are looking for.
+Lastly, the Trailhawk is unquestionably the ultimate option for those planning to go off-road on a regular basis.
+The Trailhawk builds off of the Latitude Lux base and adds features to increase its off-road prowess.

 • 2021 Jeep Compass Trime Levels